pentest-arsenal/Ultimate-OSCP-Guide/OSCP/WELCOME TO THE ULTIMATE OSCP GUIDE.md

 For those looking to use my entire structure as a working template for their OSCP exam, you can simply fork this repository.
 You can fully integrate this structure into your own Obsidian setup and add on to it to make it even better.

+**Additional Course Material**

+In addition to the tools and resources outlined in this guide, I am also utilizing materials from the **HTB Certified Penetration Testing Specialist**, **HTB Bug Bounty Hunter**, **HTB Stack-Based Buffer Overflows on Linux x86**, **HTB Stack-Based Buffer Overflows on Windows x86**, and **HTB DNS Enumeration Using Python** courses.
+These courses provide step-by-step guides and detailed screenshots that complement the methodologies described in this OSCP guide.

+However, due to HTB's **Acceptable Use Policy** and **copyright restrictions**, I am unable to share these specific materials in this repository.
+Instead, I encourage users to refer to HTB's official platforms for those resources.
+When combined, this guide and the knowledge from HTB courses form a comprehensive preparation tool for the OSCP exam.

 **Special Notes:**

 - **N.B.** = "Nota Bene" is a Latin phrase that translates to "note well" in English.
 You will encounter it numerous times throughout the guide and usually directs you to noteworthy information or deserves special attention.